The Time John Astin Explained Christmas to Me

 Chris Kaltenbach, “Tickled to Death Scrooge: Far from despising Gomez Addams as the character who pigeonholed him, John Astin is thankful for that ghost of TV seasons past,” The Baltimore Sun, December 11, 1995.

-More specifically, he practices Nichiren Buddhism, a branch of Mahayana Buddhism that has attracted quite a few celebrity followers, including Patrick Swayze, Tina Turner, Orlando Bloom, and Chow Yun-Fat.
+More specifically, he practices Nichiren Buddhism, a branch of Mahayana Buddhism that has attracted quite a few celebrity followers, including Patrick Swayze, Tina Turner, Herbie Hancock, Orlando Bloom, and Chow Yun-Fat.

 Loved this, Matt, and hopefully the internet is correct, and John Astin is still with us at 94.
 Bless his dear, aged heart.
 Btw, you look about 16 yrs old in that crew photo. 😸